vgoradia/quant-risk/README.md

 ## 📈 Portfolio Risk Dashboard

-A web-based portfolio risk analysis tool that helps everyday investors understand their risk exposure using the same statistical methods used by professional fund managers — built with Python, Pandas, NumPy, Plotly, and Streamlit.
+A web-based portfolio risk analysis tool that helps everyday investors understand their risk exposure using the same statistical methods used by professional fund managers.

 🔗 **Project Link:**